-How did Soccer Spread Globally?
+How did soccer spread Globally?

 - Sailors, military, merchants, traders, and immigrants helped spread the sport to different countries.

 - The sport’s rise caused the need for a global body to be formed.
-FIFA was established in 1904.

-- The first FIFA World Cup took place in 1930 and other than a 12-year gap during World War II, it has occurred every four years since.
+- The first FIFA World Cup took place in 1930

-Although these figures are conservative, soccer remains the most popular sport in the world.
 It’s played in more countries than any other, and in the majority of cases, it’s the most popular sport there.

 Let’s take a more detailed look at soccer’s journey to becoming the world’s favorite game.

 Games involving the kicking of a ball into a goal have been around for thousands of years.
 Evidence of this exists in China, Korea, Ancient Greece, and other regions ruled by the Roman Empire throughout history.
-However, these sports are a far cry from today’s game.

 The Romans brought their version of the sport to the UK in the 1800s.
 This sport was somewhat of a combination of soccer and rugby.
-The sport began to gain popularity, particularly in schools and colleges.

 In 1848, the first official Cambridge Rules of the game were established.
 However, it wasn’t until the founding of the English FA in 1863 that the distinguishing ruleset of soccer was firmly set in place.
-Until this point, there were still elements of rugby mixed in.

-Over the next number of years, soccer clubs were established in England and further afield.
+Over the next number of years, soccer teams were established in England and further afield.
 Sailors, military, merchants, traders, and workers brought the sport to every corner of the globe.
-Leagues and franchises were established in several continents, including professional clubs in Africa in the 1880s.

 The oldest running soccer tournament in the world, the English FA Cup, was first played in 1872, as was the first international match (Scotland vs England).